CSC Email Domain Usage Protocol

 The Trinity Fashion Society runs several fashion related events each year.
 From the big events - like the Annual Charity Fashion Show and the hotly anticipated London Fashion Week Trip - to the smaller events like workshops on up cycling and fashion journalism to swap s

 Trinity Young Fine Gael strives to make politics relevant to young people, offering a forum to discuss policy while meeting great people.
-While supporting the leading government party, YFG is an autonomous organization pushing policies that are important to young people.
+While supporting Fine Gael in government, Young Fine Gael is an autonomous organisation, pushing policies that are important to young people.

-Trinity FLAC is TCD's branch of the Free Legal Advice Centres Ltd. We seek to promote the principles of social justice and human rights through our activities.
-We run free legal advice clinics every Tuesday at 7pm in the Atrium.
-If you would like to speak to a qualifie
+Trinity FLAC is Trinity College's branch of the Free Legal Advice Centres Ltd. We seek to promote the principles of social justice and human rights through our activities.
+We run free legal advice clinics over the phone every week.
+If you would like to speak to a qualified solicitor in an atmosphere of confidentiality, email [email protected] to book an appointment.

 TCD French Soc is dedicated to spreading appreciation of the French language and culture throughout Trinity.
 We host coffee mornings, language-focused soir�es, international exchange trips and much more, so no matter what you're into, we'll have something to bring you a

 The DU Gender Equality Society aims to raise awareness of and continue the on-campus conversation on feminism and gender related issues.
-We aspire to foster and encourage social change and student activism, and to achieve this through a wide range of social and educatio
+We aspire to foster and encourage social change, and to achieve this through a wide range of social and educatio

 The DU General Science society aims to create an inclusive and accessible platform for people to meet and interact with those that have a common interest in various types of science.
 We also aim to provide the oppprtunity to participate and engage with modern day scienc